iRIS-III SPECIFICATIONS (Preliminary)

 GLOBAL MONITOR PLATFORM

 The Global Monitor Platform (GMP) is a multi-isotopic integrated field measurement platform.
 The GMP components may include commercial 12C and 13C analyzers for CO2 and experimental field analyzer modules for 14CO2 such as the iRIS-III now under development.
 GMP can be configured to include CH4, N2O and their isotopic species available from commercial vendors.
 The GMP enables direct measurement of GHG’s across diverse project types, small and large.
 When coupled with well developed field methods to determine GHG fluxes, PEM provides commercially available comprehensive data for GHG budgets and verification of fossil-fuel emission reduction reporting.
 The GMP can be deployed to detect fraud in fossil-fuel emission reduction claims.

 SYSTEM OF SYSTEMS NETWORK

-The System of Systems (SoS) network consists of GMP sensor nodes across the geographical boundaries of a project site.
+The System of Systems (SoS) network consists of GMP sensor nodes (e.g., 12,13,14CO2 analyzers including the iRIS-III) across the geographical boundaries of a project site.
 The SoS is designed to monitor net carbon flux at local-to-regional scales, produce automated reports, respond to remote commands and result in verified data for carbon financial instruments.
 Carbon standards and third party verification are employed at multiple scales to ensure harmonization of data and carbon financial instruments across analyzers in one or multiple networks.